 Any proceedings for an offence against this Act may be instituted and conducted by the Commissioner or any person appointed by the Commissioner to institute and conduct proceedings on his behalf.

-[Section 11E inserted by No. 70 of 1990 s.
+[Section 11E inserted: No. 70 of 1990 s.
 5; No. 55 of 2004 s.
 280.]

 12. Employment agents to be licensed